auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 ## How NOT to use each token

-Now that we saw what these tokens can be used for, let's see what they cannot be used for.
+Now that we've seen what these tokens can be used for, let's see what they cannot be used for.

 - __An `access_token` cannot be used for authentication__.
 It holds no information about the user.
 It cannot tell us if the user has authenticated and when.